Confidential — Day 7 Public Benefit Corporation — Prepared Exclusively for Equinox Hospitality — Do Not Distribute Without Authorization

 Option 1 costs nothing.
 Option 2 costs food only.
 Option 3 is revenue-share — zero capital.
 The first three options require zero capital investment and address the #1 guest complaint.
 The only thing required is the decision.

-Exhibit VI-8 · Annual Revenue Opportunity by Option
+Exhibit VI-8 · Annual Revenue Potential by F&B Option

 Source: Industry benchmarks, vendor case studies, comparable property performance data · Confidence: Medium-High